aleshaleksey/fansys23/05-skills.md

 In this case the assisting character may also make the skill/ability roll (with skills/tools the assistant must be proficient).
 On a total of 12 or higher, the initiating character gains a +2 on the roll.

-This bonus stacks, however, the number of assistants can be no higher than [base] of the initiating character.
+This bonus stacks.
+However, the number of assistants can be no higher than [base] of the initiating character.
+So a level 5 character can benefit from no more than 1 assistant.
+A level 12 character can benefit from no more than 3 assistants.

 Some skills cannot be assisted.